boto/boto3/docs/source/guide/configuration.rst

           throttling.
 This is a provisional mode whose behavior might change.

 ``sigv4a_signing_region_set``
-A comma delimited list of regions use when signing with SigV4a.
+    A comma-delimited list of regions use when signing with SigV4a.
 If this is not set, the SDK will check if the service has modeled a default; if none is found, this will default to ``*``.

 .. _IAM Roles for Amazon EC2: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html
 .. _Using IAM Roles: http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use.html